Likhithsai2580/Automated-YouTube-Video-Creator/README.md

 - **YouTube API Integration:** Interacts with the YouTube API to retrieve previous video details and upload video information.

-- **ChatGPT Integration:** Utilizes the Google Generative AI library (Gemini) to generate video scripts based on prompts provided to ChatGPT.
+- **Gemini Integration:** Utilizes the Google Generative AI library (Gemini) to generate video scripts based on prompts provided to ChatGPT.

 - **Screen Recording:** Implements a screen recording feature to capture the visual content for the generated video.